Rodrick0209/ISEP-SEM5PI-24-25/docs/Sprint_1/US_5.1.12/README.md

 #### Postconditions

-*A unique staff ID(License Number) is generated upon profile creation.
+*A unique staff ID is generated upon profile creation.
 *The profile is stored securely and access is based on role-based permissions.